 So the hon.
 Member for Calgary-Currie brought forward the middle-ground position.
 That middle-ground position was: let's refer it to committee because the committee has the option of calling in a variety of publicly interested groups, the equivalent of holding public hearings.
 It's a very transparent, accountable process because there is a Hansard for the meetings.
 Invitations are sent out to a wide variety of individuals and groups notifying them well in advance of the possibility to participate in the democratic process, to have their say as opposed to just simply putting something on an online website.
-Now, unfortunately, the wisdom of the many in terms of the committee process was lost in favour of the wisdom of a small group in the form of the Lieutenant Governor in Council or cabinet.
+Now, unfortunately, the wisdom of the many in terms of the committee process was lost in favour of the wisdom of the one in terms of ministerial discretion or the wisdom of a small group in the form of the Lieutenant Governor in Council or cabinet.